OpenTechStrategies/torque/DESIGN.md

 ### tdcrender Hook

-The `#tdcrender` hook is the main way that pages ask torquedata to render objects for them.
+The `#tdcrender` hook is the main way that pages ask torque to render objects for them.
 These can be inserted at any place on any page, and the resulting text will be inserted to that location.